Inferring signed social networks from contact patterns: Conclusion

 \section{Conclusion}

 Here we have developed a probabilistic generative model and a corresponding Bayesian inference algorithm for inferring signed networks from contact pattern data.
 Our method provides a way to reconstruct signed networks where direct observations of relationships are unavailable, by leveraging indirect observations in the form of interaction counts.
-Specifically, we have focussed on disambiguating between the absence of interactions due to negative relationships and the absence of interactions due to indifference or lack of opportunity to interact.
+Specifically, we have focused on distinguishing between the absence of interactions due to negative relationships and the absence of interactions due to indifference or lack of opportunity to interact.
 We validated the effectiveness of our method on synthetic data, and evaluated its applicability and robustness on a real-world dataset of face-to-face interactions~\cite{Mastrandrea_Fournet_Barrat_2015}.
 Our comparison with metadata on self-reported friendships provided evidence that our inferred networks aligned well with the students' own perceptions of their social ties.
 Finally, we demonstrated the goodness-of-fit of our generative model through posterior predictive checks.

 Our work opens several avenues for future research.
 We emphasize that, although we have focused on a specialized case study, our model is highly customizable and could be easily adapted to a much broader set of problems.
-For example, our generative model could naturally be extended to bipartite graphs, which would be useful for analyzing a wide range of datasets, from ecological networks like plant-pollinator models to recommendation systems.
-Additionally, we could refine the data model itself, tailoring our method to better capture different collection processes related social network analysis, e.g., using survey data or observing online interactions in social media.
+For example, our generative model could naturally be extended to bipartite graphs, which would be useful for analyzing a wide range of datasets, from ecological networks to recommendation systems.

+Additionally, we could refine the data model itself, tailoring our method to better capture different collection processes related to social network analysis, e.g., using survey data or observing online interactions in social media.
+Furthermore, the conditional independence assumption could be relaxed by incorporating a copula structure~\cite{shang_percolation}, such as the Farlie--Gumbel--Morgenstern copula, to model dependence between observations more accurately.
 Another promising direction would be to examine unobserved or partially observed nodes in the network, by incorporating more sophisticated network priors.